Updated on August 11th, 2020

-People typically swallow, snort, or inject the non-pharmaceutical Fentanyl, which can be extremely dangerous because the labs that produce it are unmonitored.
-Therefore, a user never really knows how much of the drug he or she is taking in a single dose.2,3
+People typically swallow, snort, or inject the non-pharmaceutical fentanyl, which can be extremely dangerous because the labs that produce it are unmonitored.
+Therefore, a user never really knows how much of the drug he or she is taking in a single dose.4,5

 The effects of fentanyl are produced when the drug binds to the opioid receptors in the brain, affecting emotions, mood, and respiration.
-As a result, this drug is often abused for the intense high and feelings of euphoria it creates.4 Fentanyl is particularly dangerous when mixed with heroin or cocaine and the risk of overdose is very high.3
+As a result, this drug is often abused for the intense high and feelings of euphoria it creates.6 Fentanyl is particularly dangerous when mixed with heroin or cocaine and the risk of overdose is very high.

-Individuals who are addicted to Fentanyl should not attempt to discontinue use on their own.
-Medically assisted drug detox is the safest way to stop all Fentanyl abuse and complete the withdrawal process.
+Individuals who are addicted to fentanyl should not attempt to discontinue use on their own.
+Medically assisted drug detox in Austin is the safest way to stop all fentanyl abuse and complete the withdrawal process.

 - Losing interest in activities or hobbies they used to enjoy